houtenbos/krakura-bot/README.md

 ## Bot Startup

-When the arbitrage bot is first started, you will be asked a series of questions to obtain platform credentials.
-Once all questions have been answered, your credentials will be encrypted and store locally on your machine in the project at `src/config/credentials`.
-Every time after this when the bot is started, you will only be required to enter your password for the bot to access your platform credentials.
-If you would like to reset your stored platform credentials, simply delete the credentials file at `src/config/credentials` and restart the bot with `yarn start`.
+When the arbitrage bot starts for the first time, you will be presented with a series of questions to obtain platform credentials.
+Once all startup questions are answered, your credentials will be encrypted and stored locally on your machine in the project at `src/config/credentials`.
+Now, when the arbitrage bot starts, you will only be required to enter your password for the arbitrage bot to access your platform credentials.
+If you need to reset your stored platform credentials, delete the credentials file at `src/config/credentials` and restart the arbitrage bot with `yarn start`.
+Once all startup questions are answered, then the arbitrage bot will start looking for profitable trades.

 ### Bot Questions